There has never been a better time to buy a home weather station

 Traditional Weather Stations

 In the past, the only way to have your own home weather station was to assemble your choice of weather instruments, set them up securely, and take manual readings, preferably at the same times each day.
 Because continuous recording was not realistically possible, special thermometers were needed to record the day's maximum and minimum values, and they had to be reset each day.
-But that was OK, because you needed to go out and empty the rain gauge anyway.
+But that was OK, because you needed to go out and empty the rain gauge anyway!!!

-Recent improvements in automatic weather stations mean that a traditional home weather station is hard to recommend.
 You can still set up a gleaming combination barometer - thermometer in your study, but if you want to know what's happening outside, unless you have a digital weather station, out you'll have to go.

 Nevertheless, a conventional manual or analog weather station does the job of weather data collection - many official weather stations, often run by volunteers, are based entirely on standard instruments.
 And it is true that they are a little more accurate than electronic sensors, and they are not affected by power failures.